yairm210/Purity/Readme.md

     }
 }
 ```
+### Project Structure

+- <kbd>lib</kbd> - A Kotlin Multiplatform project which applies a gradle plugin (compiler.plugin.helloworld) which triggers the compiler plugin.
+- <kbd>compiler-plugin</kbd> - This module contains the Kotlin Compiler Plugin
+- <kbd>gradle-plugin</kbd> - This module contains the gradle plugin which trigger the compiler plugin

-## Versioning
+### Versioning

 Gradle plugins used in other projects must be included in settings.gradle.kts as 'includeBuild', so they'll be available as a plugin.

 This unfortunately precludes them from depending on buildSrc for a single source of truth for the version.
 Thus, the version must be updated in multiple places:

 - Update version in compiler plugin - `compiler-plugin/build.gradle.kts`
 - Update version in gradle plugin - `PurityGradlePlugin.kt`
 - Update version in `gradle-plugin/build.gradle.kts`

-## Publishing

-### Publishing the compiler plugin to Maven Central

-You must have the following environment variables set up:

-- ORG_GRADLE_PROJECT_mavenCentralPassword
-- ORG_GRADLE_PROJECT_mavenCentralUsername
-- ORG_GRADLE_PROJECT_signingInMemoryKey - can be retrieved with `gpg --export-secret-keys --armor`
-- ORG_GRADLE_PROJECT_signingInMemoryKeyPassword

-With the correct env variables in place, run `./gradlew compiler-plugin:publishAndReleaseToMavenCentral --no-configuration-cache`

-### Publishing the gradle plugin to the Gradle Plugin Repository

-You must have the following environment variables set up:

-- GRADLE_PUBLISH_KEY
-- GRADLE_PUBLISH_SECRET

-To publish the gradle plugin to the Gradle Plugin Repository, with the correct env variables in place, run `./gradlew gradle-plugin:publishPlugins`

-### Project Structure

-- <kbd>lib</kbd> - A Kotlin Multiplatform project which applies a gradle plugin (compiler.plugin.helloworld) which triggers the compiler plugin.
-- <kbd>compiler-plugin</kbd> - This module contains the Kotlin Compiler Plugin
-- <kbd>gradle-plugin</kbd> - This module contains the gradle plugin which trigger the compiler plugin

 ## Acknowledgments